-USB Four(4) Relay Output Module,Board for Home Automation v2
+USB Relay Module 4 Channels, for Home Automation - v2

 The second version of our popular USB 4 Relay Board with several improvements.
 It comes with MCP2200 chipset, 4 SPDT Relays each rated with up to 10A, relays states saving in internal EEPROM and improved USB interference resistance.
 Suitable for home automation applications, hobby projects, industrial automation.
 The free DRM software allows to control relays manually, create timers (weekly and calendar) and multivibrators, use date and time for alarms or control from command line.
 We provide various software examples.